-We are strong.
+We are strong in many ways.
+How we persevere.
+How we have adapted and coped with chronic illness.
 I know this for a fact, logically in my brain when I think about it.
-But emotionally is another story all together.
+But emotionally is another story altogether.

 Society often compels us to push through the pain in order to function normally.
 We should pace.
 We should moderate.
 We should stay within our limits.
 We do need accommodation.
 But we also have to function in our lives so there is a balance we strive to maintain.
 Then there are bad days that ruin everything we work so hard for.
 Or other symptom flares like my bout of vertigo recently that just messed me right up.

-No matter how many times my psychologist pointed out to me that no one else dealt with chronic pain or 24/7 migraines.
-That I was doing pretty damn good when you thing about it.
+No matter how many times my psychologist pointed out to me that no one else dealt with chronic pain or 24/7 migraines and fibromyalgia.
+That I was doing pretty damn good when you think about it.
 Along with dealing with the depression associated with that.
 Pretty damn good just wasn’t good enough for me.
 Because it wasn’t normal.
 It wasn’t perfect.
-It wasn’t where I Wanted to be.
+It wasn’t where I wanted to be.
+Where my brain said I should be.
+Where society said I should be.

 Fighting your body and striving to be something and failing is about the worst feeling a person can have.